 Like any illusion, there is always something there that reminds us it’s not real.
 For motion picture, it’s the issue of a flickering shutter.

-For a really interesting techie deep-dove of how this works, and how the three-bladed shutter was developed, take a look at Bill Hammack’s (aka “engineerguy”) break down of how a 16mm film projector works:
+For a really interesting techie deep-dive of how this works, and how the three-bladed shutter was developed, take a look at Bill Hammack’s (aka “engineerguy”) break down of how a 16mm film projector works above.
+A few other things on this particular subject:

 I love the flicker.
 I think this flicker is a constant reminder, on some level, that what you’re seeing is not real.
 Film projected in movie theaters hasn’t changed much since the widespread acceptance of color and sound in the early 1930s.
 Due to technical and cost constraints, we have a standard: 24 frames per second, a three bladed shutter and some dreamy motion blur, all projected as shadow and light on the side of a wall.
 We watch movies the way our great-grandparents did, it connects us with a shared ritual.